-- 3.15 In operating any of the processes or procedures under this Policy, National Centre for Circus Arts_may therefore, as necessary, involve appropriate members of staff from one or more similar small specialist higher education providers of Circus and allied artistic disciplines, to support those processes, and/or for procedural advice and guidance.
+3.15 In operating any of the processes or procedures under this Policy, NCCA may therefore, as necessary, involve appropriate members of staff from one or more similar small specialist higher education providers of dance and allied artistic disciplines, to support those processes, and/or for procedural advice and guidance.
 This means that such members of staff may as necessary fulfil a procedural role where normally the policy indicates this will be a member of School staff.
-For ease of reference, National Centre for Circus Arts terms such members of staff to be 'External Officers'.
-No proceedings under this Policy shall therefore be invalidated by virtue of the involvement of an External Officer. - 3.16 In order to avoid any potential conflicts of interest (e.g where procedural independence may be compromised), and/or where specific expertise is required, External Officers as defined above may also as necessary operate procedures under this Policy on behalf of National Centre for Circus Arts, at the request of the School Principal or their nominee.
-No proceedings under this Policy shall therefore be invalidated by virtue of the involvement of an External Officer procured by National Centre for Circus Arts. - 3.17 Where it has good cause8 to do so, in accordance with the General Data Protection Regulations 2018 (GDPR) the School will disclose the outcomes of misconduct processes and/or information about students ascertained in the course of such processes to relevant parties, such as the police.
+For ease of reference, NCCA terms such members of staff to be 'External Officers'.
+No proceedings under this Policy shall therefore be invalidated by virtue of the involvement of an External Officer.

+- 3.16 In order to avoid any potential conflicts of interest (e.g where procedural independence may be compromised), and/or where specific expertise is required, External Officers as defined above may also as necessary operate procedures under this Policy on behalf of NCCA, at the request of the School Principal or their nominee.
+No proceedings under this Policy shall therefore be invalidated by virtue of the involvement of an External Officer procured by NCCA. - 3.17 Where it has good cause8 to do so, in accordance with the General Data Protection Regulations 2018 (GDPR) the School will disclose the outcomes of misconduct processes and/or information about students ascertained in the course of such processes to relevant parties, such as the police.
 There may also be circumstances in which disclosures may have to be made to other parties, such as placement providers and/or employers or sponsors.
 Other than the student, it is at the School Principal's discretion as to who else needs to be informed about any matter relating to the process and outcomes.